Trump: if no China trade deal possible, 'I am a Tariff Man'

 His appointment of Lighthizer to lead the talks instead of Treasury Secretary Steven Mnuchin puts one of the administration’s toughest China critics in charge.
 Trump said on Tuesday that Lighthizer would work closely with Mnuchin, Kudlow and trade adviser Peter Navarro.

-Reporting by Doina Chiacu; Editing by Susan Heavey, Chizu Nomiyama and Susan Thomas
+Reporting by Doina Chiacu, Jason Lange; Editing by Susan Heavey, Chizu Nomiyama and Susan Thomas